-As at December 31, 2022, amounts owed from Voyager Metals in relation to the Promissory Note are \$1.4 million (December 31, 2021 - \$nil).
-The amounts advanced to Voyager were done in contemplation of an investment in, or joint venture with Voyager in respect of its projects and are considered part of the consideration of the proposed acquisition of Voyager.
-Upon closing of the proposed acquisition transaction of Voyager as explained further below, these amounts advanced to Voyager will be eliminated on the date of acquisition.
+As at March 31, 2023, amounts advanced to Voyager Metals amount to \$1.5 million (December 31, 2022 - \$1.4 million).
+Upon closing of the proposed acquisition transaction of Voyager as explained further below, amounts advanced to Voyager will be eliminated on the date of acquisition.

-On March 7, 2023 the Company entered into a definitive agreement (the "Arrangement Agreement") with Voyager Metals Inc. ("Voyager") pursuant to which Cerrado will acquire all of the issued and outstanding shares of Voyager (each, a "Voyager Share") not already owned by Cerrado by way of a plan of arrangement under Business Corporations Act (Ontario) (the "Arrangement").
+On March 7, 2023 the Company entered into a definitive agreement (the "Arrangement Agreement") with Voyager pursuant to which Cerrado will acquire all of the issued and outstanding shares of Voyager (each, a "Voyager Share") not already owned by Cerrado by way of a plan of arrangement under Business Corporations Act (Ontario) (the "Arrangement").
 Upon completion of the Arrangement, Cerrado will, indirectly through a wholly-owned subsidiary, own a 100% interest in the Mont Sorcier Iron and Vanadium project located near Chibougamou, Quebec ("Mont Sorcier").